yunjiewong/SEP-HW/dailyNote.md

 Deferred execution can greatly improve performance when you have to manipulate large data collections.

 query variable only store query commands

+delegate
+pass
+handles the callback functions or event handle